ChristosDalamarinis/eeganalysis/README.md

 # eeganalysis
-R package for EEG analysis
+R package for EEG analysis and visualization.
+This is project in R, creating functions to analyze and visualize EEG data.